mendt-hcmute/image-and-video-to-led-matrix-by-8051/README.md

 C code can be execute by Keil C, Python code can be execute by PyCharm or Spyder.

 Python UI is created by using PyQt5
-To processing image and video\n
+To processing image and video

   First, using function to load image or video.